By Vanessa Davies

 - Place the dishwasher close to sink with easy access to drawers and cupboards

 - Include one garbage can close to the sink

 - Provide adequate counter space on both sides of the cooktop with utensils close by

 - Ensure adequate counter space (or island) is within reach of at least one side of the refrigerator

 The choices out there today are overwhelming for some!
 So remember all the items that go into a kitchen floor plan:

-Appliances – refrigerators ranging from widths of 30”-60” with or without freezers, cooktops, wall ovens, fan hoods, prep sinks, microwaves and washing sinks of various types and sizes
+Appliances – refrigerators ranging from widths of 30”-60” with or without freezers will be ideal for this along with, cooktops, wall ovens, fan hoods, prep sinks, microwaves and washing sinks of various types and sizes

 Countertops/Flooring – choices can include, quartz, granite, concrete, stone, ceramic, wood and gone are the days of regular old laminate….laminates today have mimicked types of granites and stone very well to give you a great look.

 Other considerations – storage, lighting, fixtures, natural light and access to the exterior for BBQ….so much to think about!